The Insiders

 During his time in Miami, he has served as Head Tutor/Coordinator for a peer-led academic support program, Director of Research and Quality Improvement for the Department of Community Service, and Editor-in-Chief of student-run Medical IBIS research magazine.
 He has authored over 50 combined publication/posters/presentations.
 Hardik is passionate about helping students from disadvantaged backgrounds succeed because he has personally overcome many barriers on his journey to medical school.

-Parth Patel, M.D.
+Pranalee Patel, M.D.

 Julie Pham, M.D.

-Dr. Julie Pham graduated from University of Portland with a full-ride scholarship from the Ford Family Foundation with two degrees– a B.S in Biology and a B.A in Philosophy.
-She then received a one-year partial scholarship from the same foundation and attended Loma Linda School of Medicine in California.
-She is now in a Psychiatry Residency at Charles Drew University in Los Angeles, California.
-Dr. Pham plans to pursue a fellowship in Child and Adolescent Psychiatry down the road.
-Dr. Pham had also served a crisis counselor in med school, and her passion for education has allowed her to serve and mentor many students, including both pre-med college and medical students.
-Dr. Pham has ad com experience reviewing applications and interviewing candidates both in med school and during residency, with insights into the application process achieving top results with students.
+Dr. Julie Pham graduated from University of Portland, Oregon with a full-ride scholarship from the Ford Family Foundation with two degrees– a B.S in Biology and a B.A in Philosophy.
+She then received a one-year partial scholarship from the same foundation and obtained her MD from Loma Linda School of Medicine in California.
+She matched into a psychiatry residency in Los Angeles County before transferring to Oklahoma State University Psychiatry Program in Tulsa.
+Academically, she has over a dozen research experiences in addiction medicine, neuroscience, and late-onset schizophrenia.
+She recently presented her research at the American Psychiatric Association (APA) Conference.She has extensive experience mentoring hundreds of students both pre-med and medical students.
+She has experience in transferring residencies, couples matching, as well as ad com experience reviewing applications, and interviewing candidates both in med school and during residency, with insights into the application process achieving top results with students.

-During her free time, Dr. Pham enjoys hiking, Anime, personal finance, cooking, and exploring new dishes and restaurants
+During her free time, Dr. Pham enjoys hiking, Anime, personal finance, cooking, and exploring new dishes and restaurants.

 Zaw Phyo, M.D.